 *Except, perhaps, Emil Barth.
 But like many heavy-weight politicians in smaller parties, Barth presumed a level of importance far greater to the one actually occupied.

 Noske arrived in Berlin bristling with confidence a few days later.
 He was ready to face a tough, dirty and dangerous task.
 ‘Someone must become the bloodhound,’ he declared.
 Noske and Ebert then initiated a high-stakes strategy of moving against their opponents in public, hoping to pick them off one by one and they started with police chief Eichhorn, demanding he step down.
 Eichhorn refused, believing the government lacked the means to oust him, while he had also been in talks with Liebknecht and his colleague Wilhelm Pieck,* obtaining the Spartacists’ support and, with them onside, the backing of more militant trade unionists.
 Liebknecht decided to use this impasse as a cassus belli and he called for a general, city-wide strike to start on 5 January.
 He hoped it would herald the final showdown between the government and the German proletariat.

 *The future president of East Germany.

-Liebknecht might have been more circumspect had he known about the enemy he was asking the Sparticists and their allies to face.
+Liebknecht might have been more circumspect had he known more about the enemy the Sparticists and their allies would soon face.
 The army had started sponsoring the creation of paramilitary units called Freikorps, all organised with the express purpose of crushing civic and separatist opposition.
 Importantly, the men involved were volunteers and most were battle-hardened veterans, including elite sturmtruppen, stormtroopers, some of the finest shock troops in the Imperial Army.
 Securing them arms, munitions and equipment had proven relatively simple as Germany was still awash with unused weaponry and munitions.